jeremytanjianle/train-from-home-transformer/README.md

 "Training whole transformers is for big boys".
 Here, you can train a viable 12 layer transformer from home.
 If my [4gb GPU](img/gpu2.png) computer [can train a transformer](img/pretrain2.png), so can yours.

-Obviously a transformer, as large as it is, is typically only __one__ component of a larger specific model.
-You would need to do further work for whatever downstream tasks you intend on applying this to.

 ### Installation
 Create an environment, perhaps with Conda: